-Drinking water is a precious resource, yet we often take it for granted.
-Throughout history, civilizations have risen and fallen based on access to a plentiful, safe water supply.
-That's still the case today.
-Water is key to healthy people and healthy communities.
+Water is a precious resource, yet we often take it for granted.
+Throughout history, civilizations have risen and fallen based on access to a plentiful, safe water supply, and that's still the case today.
+Water is vital to healthy people and healthy communities.

 Water is also vital to our economy.
 We need water for manufacturing, agriculture, energy production, and more.
 One-fifth of the U.S. economy would come to a stop without a reliable and clean source of water.
 Systems are in place to provide you with safe drinking water.
 The state of Minnesota and local water systems work to protect drinking water sources.
-For example, we might work to seal an unused well to prevent contamination of the groundwater.
+For example, we might work to seal an unused well to prevent groundwater contamination.
 We treat water to remove harmful contaminants.
-And we do extensive testing to ensure the safety of drinking water.
+We also do extensive testing to ensure the safety of drinking water.